COVID-19 - Test and Trace Support scheme

 - have no more than £3,000 in capital/savings that can be accessed (ie. Bank account, ISA and not stocks and shares); and

-- are on a low income and will face financial hardship as a result of not being able to work while they are self-isolating, providing they would usually have a minimum income of £80 per week but no more than £250 per week.
+- be on a low income and will face financial hardship as a result of not being able to work while they are self-isolating, providing they would usually have a minimum income of £80 per week but no more than £250 per week.

 This scheme is funded from a cash limited fund and therefore will be kept under review.